marko-knoebl/slides/sections/react/20-state/22-immutable-state-en.md

 React will compare the _old state reference_ and the _new state reference_

-If the old state and the new state reference the same object (even if it has changed), the component will not be rerendered.
+If the reference is the same, the component will not be rerendered

 ## Immutable state